German students falling behind in sciences, mathematics | DW | 18.10.2019

 Read more: German high school students decry 'difficult' math tests

-According to the study, the eastern state, together with Bavaria in the south, has higher numbers of high-achieving maths and science students than other parts of the country.
+According to the study, the eastern state, together with Bavaria in the south, has higher numbers of high-achieving math and science students than other parts of the country.

 Assuming they haven't been kept back a year at some stage, Germans children are typically 15 by the end of ninth grade.